ewebber/whatspeakersneed/index.md

 - Will there be an additional screen that only speakers can see and what will they see on it? (some speakers want to see the next slide and their notes)

 ### Is there the option to have sound?

+- Will audio out be supported via 3mm headphone socket or HDMI or either?

 ### Will speakers be introduced or introduce themselves?